Pankajkumar-s/Hello-World/README.md

 # Hello-World
 new learner
 I am pankaj Kumar Sharma,
-i just join Github and want to lear some cool things here. i am looking forward to learn something new.
+i just join Github and want to learn some cool things here. i am looking forward to learn something new.